Adamz0ne/NFUDS/HW2/doc/README.md

 	Polynomial out;
 	float cTemp = 0;
 	int eTemp = 0;
-	for (int i = 0; i < this->terms; i++)
+	//Nested loop to multply each term of a function to the other for (int i = 0; i < this->terms; i++)
 	{
+		//Temporary variavle to store current result
 		Polynomial temp;
 		for (int j = 0; j < other.terms; j++)
 		{
+			//Multply the coefficient of both polynomial
 			cTemp = this->termArray[i].coef * other.termArray[j].coef;
+			//Add the exponent of both polynomial
 			eTemp = this->termArray[i].exp + other.termArray[j].exp;
+			//Store current result to temp
 			temp.newTerm(cTemp, eTemp);
 		}
+		//Add current result to output
 		out = out.Add(temp);
 	}
 	return out;